camunda/camunda-docs/docs/reference/glossary.md

 A command represents an action to be taken or executed.
 Example commands include: deploy a workflow, execute a workflow, etc.

 - [Internal processing](/product-manuals/zeebe/technical-concepts/internal-processing.md#events-and-commands)

+### Connector

+A piece of software that connects the workflow engine with some other system or infrastructure.
+The connector might be uni or bidirectional and possibly includes a [job worker](#job-worker).
+The boundary between connectors and job workers can be fuzzy, but in general connectors connect to other active pieces of software.
+For example, a 'DMN connector' might connect to a managed DMN Engine, while a 'DMN worker' will use a DMN library to directly execute decisions.

 ### Correlation